-The flexible gooseneck-style arm on this head makes changing height a cinch.
+The flexible gooseneck-style arm on this Waterpik head makes changing height super easy to do.

 If you’re currently using an adjustable extension arm, but you hate having to loosen and tighten the joints on that arm, the FlexNeck might be worth checking out as a replacement.
 On the whole, though, it’s just not as good a shower head as most of the others we tested.

 The “Powerspray” pattern wasn’t as nice as anything from our recommended fixtures, and adjusting the pattern you can feel how lightweight and flimsy the head has to be to allow the gooseneck to support it.

 If you need to have a handheld shower head with reasonable build quality for the lowest possible price, Niagara delivers the essentials with the Conservation Handheld.

 While nothing about this shower head failed or broke when we were using it, it’s definitely on the flimsy side of the build quality spectrum.
 Plastic body, plastic hose, plastic retaining clip.
 The threads on the mount-side of this fixture are the right size to screw onto our shower arm, but we needed some generous over-winding with Teflon tape to stop the joint from leaking.
 The knurled grip on the fitting is tricky to get tight, too, unless you commit to biting into it with channel-lock pliers.